MarcoDVisser/choosecolor/README.md

 choosecolor
 ==========

-The `choosecolor` function help find colors in R.
+The functions in `choosecolor` are meant to help find colors in R.
-Nothing fancy, just functional.
+It's nothing fancy, just functional.

 Quicky choosing colors and making pallets in R can be a chore.
 This is a simple set of functions to helps choose colors in R,